Font Size

 Medicare Part A (HI) Financing and Tax Rate:

-Financing: Primarily finance by payroll taxes
+Financing: Primarily financed by payroll taxes

 • Tax rate paid by employee: 1.45%